gopheracademy/gopheracademy-web/content/advent-2018/split-data-with-cdc.md

 can describe the content of a file.

-There are different strategies for splitting files, the most obvious one would be to just use static boundaries, e.g. after every megabyte of data.
+There are different strategies for splitting files, the most obvious one would be to just use static boundaries, and e.g. split after every megabyte of data.
 This gives us manageable chunks, but if the data in the file is shifted, for example by inserting a byte at the start of the file, all chunks will be different and need to be saved anew.
 We can do better than that.

 Rabin fingerprints
 ==================